Bentroen/GMPython/README.md

 This way, scripts may be run safely without crashing your game, and you may log the error message however you wish.
 Make sure, however, to handle errors appropriately if you decide to ignore them.
 The function will return `undefined` if an exception is raised, and your game may not work properly if it relies on the returned value.

-All the examples above showcase basic features of the module by calling built-in functions.
-However, pygml's true power lies on its capability of importing third-party modules.
+All the examples above showcase basic features of the extension by calling functions from the standard library.
+However, its true power lies on its capability of importing third-party modules.

 You can add as many modules as you wish to your game by placing them in `datafiles/` or `datafiles/python/` in your GameMaker project.
 If you want to keep your scripts in a different folder, check [Setup](#Setup) above.